okariko/okariko/README.md

 ## Hi there, my name is Ramazan Kozhabayev!👋

+#I am an amateur beginner coder (in general, not specified in what, yet)!

 <!--
 **okariko/okariko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.